HouTC/bond-blockchain-network/README.md

 # bond-blockchain-network

 This project is aimed to apply DLT in NZ bond market.
-__-
+The project contains two parts, the Hyperledger blockchain application and Angular app.

+# Hyperledger blockchain application

+For the blockchain application, please install Hyperledger runtime from https://hyperledger.github.io/composer/latest/installing/installing-index, then follow the instructions in the cheatsheet to deploy the application.

 # angular-app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.